Guide to Visual Standards

 The guidelines that follow will help you apply visual elements within an established system to ensure consistency in style and message.

 Of course, no guide can cover all possible situations.
-If you have questions about the material included here, please contact the associate vice president for university communications and marketing or the director of university communications and marketing.
+If you have questions about the material included here, please contact the Executive Director of Creative Services.
 If you have suggestions on items to be included in future issues of this guide, please send them to University Communications and Marketing at email@example.com.

 This information has also been saved as a PDF file for those individuals who would like to download and print the information.
 The file is large, so please be patient as it loads.